YanivBir/KingTrivia/README.md

 # KingTrivia

-Developing a trivia game that includes questions from a variety of areas.
+An Android trivia game developing in Java that includes questions from a variety of areas.

-The game include questions in three levels
+The game includes questions in three levels
 * Easy
 * Medium
 * Hard

-The player should choose one of the above level and start to play.
+The player choose one of the above level and start to play.

-For each level
+For each level there is a dedicated life.

-Android course final project
+The game reads the questions for an external db.

+An admin can update an exsiting question or create a new question.